ScottLogic/blog/_posts/2026-01-19-three-year-reflection.md

 That’s a wrap for 3 years of coding.

-Can't wait to see what the next few years will teach me.
+I can't wait to see what the next few years will teach me.